appium/appium-flutter-driver/README.md

 | - | :ok: | `installApp(appPath, options)` | Appium |
 | - | :ok: | `getClipboard` | Appium |
 | - | :ok: | `setClipboard` | Appium |

-### Note
-- Flutter context does not support page source
-    - Please use `getRenderTree` command instead
-- You can send appium-xcuitest-driver/appium-uiautomator2-driver commands in `NATIVE_APP` context
-- `scrollUntilVisible` command : An expectation for checking that an element, known to be present on the widget tree, is visible.
-Using waitFor to wait element
-- `scrollUntilTapable` command : An expectation for checking an element is visible and enabled such that you can click it.
-Using waitTapable to wait element
-- `driver.activateApp(appId)` starts the given app and attaches to the observatory URL in the `FLUTTER` context.
-The method may raise an exception if no observaotry URL was found.
-The typical case is the `appId` is already running.
-Then, the driver will fail to find the observatory URL.
-- `getClipboard` and `setClipboard` depend on each NATIVE_APP context behavior

 ## Change the flutter engine attache to